 Start With the Genealogy Documents You Have Gathered

 As genealogists, we gather every document that tells us when and where our ancestors lived.
 Additionally, we learn enough biographical information to separate our kin from a lineup of same-named individuals.

 These records may include birth, marriage, and death records, gravestone images, census records, newspaper articles, journals, land records, and more.

-Some records in genealogy provide little to no information and certify that an event has occurred.
+That said, some records provide scanty data and seem to serve no purpose other than to certify that an event or transaction occurred.
 Other records overflow with details that make writing a family history surprisingly easy.

-Great Grandma Magie had a lovely photo collection that featured her siblings, one of whom is Christopher Hoppe.
+My great-grandma Maggie had a lovely photo collection that featured her siblings, including this handsome gentleman, Christopher Hoppe.

 “Ohio, County Death Records, 1840-2001,” database with images, FamilySearch (https://familysearch.org : accessed 30 March 2016), Christopher Hoppe, 11 Jan 1900; citing Death, Columbus, Franklin, Ohio, United States, source ID v 3 p 50, County courthouses, Ohio; FHL microfilm 2,026,910.

-Christopher died on Jan 11, 1900, because of an injury that resulted in him vomiting blood.
-Mercifully that lasted only one day.
-(But I wonder what the injury was and I can’t imagine how his wife felt watching him in this condition).
-The painter, Christopher was treated by Orin H Stutson.
-He was 40 years old at the time of his death.
-The lifetime resident was living in a rented home at 567 E Mound in the 4th Ward of Columbus.
-This record confirmed his parents were Christopher and Margerta Hoppe (no maiden name for Margerta was provided, but thankfully other sources have) who were German Immigrants.
+Christopher died on Jan 11, 1900.
+The cause of death was listed as an injury that resulted in him vomiting blood.
+Christopher was treated by Orin H Stutson.
+He was a painter and aged 40 years old at the time of his death.
+He resided at 567 E Mound in Columbus, Ohio.
+His parents were listed as Christopher and Margerta.
 He was buried on 14 January in Green Lawn Cemetery using the Schoedinger Funeral Service.